risingwavelabs/risingwave-docs/docs/sql/create-source/create-source-cdc.md

 |scan.startup.mode	|earliest	|String	|The Kafka consumer starts consuming data from the commit offset.
 This includes two values: `'earliest'` and `'latest'`.	|False
 |scan.startup.timestamp_millis	|None	|Int64	|Specify the offset in seconds from a certain point of time.	|False|
 |properties.group.id	|None	|String	|Name of the Kafka consumer group	|True|

+### `ROW FORMAT` parameters

+- `DEBEZIUM_JSON` — [Debezium](https://debezium.io) is a log-based CDC tool that can capture row changes from various database management systems such as PostgreSQL, MySQL, and SQL Server and generate events with consistent structures.
+Supported serialization format: JSON.
+- `MAXWELL` — [Maxwell](https://maxwells-daemon.io) is a log-based CDC tool that can capture row changes from MySQL and write them as JSON to Kafka.

 ## Example